 - Providing the University with your UK contact details (address/email address/mobile telephone number) and keeping them up to date via your Studynet account (it is your responsibility to update your contact details via Studynet).

 - Informing the Home Office of any changes required by them (including changes to your UK address).

 - You must study only at the university that issued you with the Confirmation of Acceptance of Studies (CAS) that you used to apply for your visa – in this case, the University of Hertfordshire.
-In order to change institution you will need to make a new Tier 4 application with a CAS from the new institution.
+In order to change institution you will need to make a new Student Visa application with a CAS from the new institution.

 - Registering for your programme on time each academic year.